The Corporate Governance Review: United Kingdom

 There is currently no co-determination principle in the UK requiring seats on the board to be reserved for employee representatives.
-However, as its most significant new proposal, the Code seeks to amplify the voice of workers in the boardroom.
+However, the Code seeks to amplify the voice of workers in the boardroom.
 Companies can choose from three options to achieve this: a director appointed from the workforce, a formal workforce advisory panel or a designated non-executive director with specific responsibility for ensuring that the views of the workforce are represented to the board.
 Around 60 per cent of companies have taken the designated non-executive director approach, with the next most popular approach a combination of two or more of the above or alternative appropriate arrangements, such as employee forums.

 The Code recommends that the board and its committees should have an appropriate balance of skills, experience, independence and knowledge of the company to enable them to discharge their respective duties and responsibilities effectively.
 At least half of the board, excluding the chairperson, is required to comprise individuals determined by the board to be independent.
-This way, no individual or small group of individuals can dominate the board's decision-making.
+This ensures that no individual or small group of individuals can dominate the board's decision-making.
 It is the CEO, however, who is responsible for delivering the agreed strategy and for the day-to-day running of the company's business.

 The criteria for determining whether a director may be regarded as independent are set out in the Code.
 A director will not be regarded as independent if that director:

 - has been an employee of the company or its group within the past five years;